 It seems that all those rules go in par with Wikipedia Wiki:

 “Passive income is income resulting from cash flow received on a regular basis, requiring minimal to no effort by the recipient to maintain it.”

 To follow this set of rules, I will be forced to build easy to maintain, ergonomic solutions.
-They will need to avoid overcomplication and massive builds.
+They will need to be free from overcomplication and massive builds.
 Something that will train me in shipping small, sharp products.
 I look forward to it since I am usually caught by large-scale and advanced projects.

 Phassive – Passive Income Project

 I have been observing Ryan Hoovers Product Hunt from a distance since its early days.
 It was rather quickly apparent that it will outrun BetaList as “the” place to show your creations to the world.
 A place where stars and unicorns will be born.

 With Product Hunt, I have managed to discover hundreds of awesome startups and indirectly make friends and business deals.